bryankappa/NeuroBoostedKcat/README.md

 ## Data Preparation

 Explain how the dataset should be prepared.
-Include code snippets if necessary.
+ProTrans

 ---